 Parents and children are invited to a Consultation Evening in the Autumn Term.
 This is to discuss progress and set targets.
 During the first term in EYFS, parents, children and teachers meet to discuss how the children have settled in and to share any relevant information that may affect their learning.

-In the first part of the spring term Consultation Evening is held for all year groups, for staff, parents and children to celebrate work, discuss progress, review and set targets.
-A written feedback sheet is completed for each child by the teacher, the parent and the child.
+In the Spring term a Consultation Evening is held for all year groups, for staff, parents and children to celebrate work, discuss progress, review and set further targets.
 Parents of children who are on the SEND register also have a meeting in the Summer Term in line with the Code of Practice 2014.

-A written report to parents is provided once a year in accordance with statutory requirements.
-NCT results are given to the Year 2 and Year 6 parents and the Year 1 Phonic Scores are given to parents of children in Year 1 (and Year 2 if relevant), at the end of the year.
+A written annual report to parents is provided once a year in accordance with statutory requirements.
+NC results are given to the Year 2 and Year 6 parents and the Phonic Scores are given to parents of children in Year 1 (and Year 2 if relevant), at the end of the year.
+EYFS parents receive children's early learning outcomes.

 Parents are encouraged to discuss progress with teachers whenever necessary.
 We have an open-door policy and personal contact with parents is maintained throughout the school year.
-Reading Journals and other Homework provides opportunities for liaison with parents.
+Reading Journals and other Homework provide opportunities for liaison with parents.

-In the Spring Term the English and Maths Senior Leaders run sessions to inform parents about English and Maths and how it is taught in school.
-It also provides an opportunity for parents to learn about more assessment.
-Curriculum newsletters are sent home at the beginning of each term to inform parents about the forthcoming term's work and year group events.
-In Early Years Phonic workshops are run by the teachers in the Spring Term.
+Curriculum newsletters are sent home at the beginning of the year to inform parents about the forthcoming work and year group events.
+In Early Years Phonic workshops are run by the teachers in the Autumn Term.

-5.2 Links with the Family Group/Locality of Schools
+5.2 Links with the Locality Group of Schools

-Close links with our Family Group/Locality of Schools ensures processes are consistent and moderation standards are maintained.
-Links are also established and maintained with our Family Group/Locality of School through the Head teacher, the SENDCO.
-The Head Teacher, SEND Leaders EYFS and other key subject leaders meet on a regular basis.
+Close links with Locality Group ensure processes are consistent and moderation standards are maintained.
+The Head Teacher, SENDCO, EYFS and other key subject leaders meet on a regular basis.
 Transition Projects are regularly set up to ensure effective moderation takes place.